jon-harper/OmniBox/docs/bom.md

 All sourcing links are for SHCS.

 !!! note
     [Power supplies][psu] mount using M4 screws.
+These are the only M4 screws needed.

 ### Sharp Point Wood Screws

 !!! note
     Sharp point screws are only used in stock builds.

 To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
-Equivalent length machine screws can also be used if sharp point screws are unavailable.
+Equivalent length machine screws can be used if sharp point screws are unavailable.

 ### Heat Set Inserts

 OmniBox exclusively uses M3 x 5mm O.D. x 4mm Length ("Voron-style") heat set inserts.
 User-contributed parts that require inserts also use these inserts.

 Most heat set inserts are installed open-ended, allowing longer-than-specified screws to be used if necessary, e.g., M3 x 10mm instead of 8mm.

 ## Electrical